clairesunstudio/slidev-dataviz/week1.md

 <!--
-Data journalism has become increasingly important in an era of big data, as it allows journalists to uncover stories that might otherwise be hidden in vast amounts of information.
+Data journalism has become increasingly important in an era of big data.
+It not only allows journalists to uncover interesting stories, but also provide it to the audience in a convincing and compelling way.
 -->

 ---